 (1) In this regulation —

-“cooling-off period” means the period referred to in subregulation (2).
+cooling-off period means the period referred to in subregulation (2).

 (2) A customer has a right, at his or her discretion, to terminate a non-standard contract within the period of 10 days after the contract is entered into and this right must be specified in the contract.